LBS-UFMG/bioinformatics-webtool-guideline/README.md

 # A guide to developing web tools for bioinformatics

 ~~~
-Supplementary material for the article "Ten simple rules for developing and evaluating user-friendly web tools".
+Supplementary material for "Ten simple rules for developing and evaluating user-friendly web tools".
 ~~~

 In this document, we present an example application of the *"Checklist of important resources for user-friendly web tools"*.